Karthikeyan-Periasamy/Moving_Target_Defense/README.md

 This will display IP information and confirm that IP changes are occurring as expected with MTD.

 Testing:
+#### DDOS attack
 open another Terminal and get into the runing conatiner and use ping command to see the ip changing
 ```
 ping <ip address> -s 6500
 ```
-install nmap
+####  Reconnaissance attack

-and get into the nmap locationa and open a terminal where nmap is setup in the system and try for it otherwise it will give error try to scan using nmap and see the result
+install nmap and get into the nmap locationa and open a terminal where nmap is setup in the system and try for it otherwise it will give error try to scan using nmap and see the result
 ```
 nmap <ip address>